-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-Chase Sapphire Preferred vs Capital One Venture
+Chase Sapphire Preferred versus Capital One Venture

 |Card Name||Welcome Bonus|

-|Chase Sapphire Preferred® Card||60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening|
+|Chase Sapphire Preferred® Card||100,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening|

-|Capital One® Venture® Rewards Credit Card||50,000 Venture miles after you spend $3,000 on purchases within the first 3 months of account opening|
+|Capital One Venture Rewards Credit Card||Earn 100,000 Capital One miles after spending $20,000 on purchases within the first 12 months of account opening|

-Which Card Is Better?
-Chase Sapphire Preferred vs Capital One Venture
+Chase Sapphire Preferred or Capital One Venture

-This sign-up bonus is worth $750 in travel (1.25 cents per point) when you redeem your points through the Chase Ultimate Rewards travel portal.
-And potentially much more when you transfer points to travel partners like United Airlines, Hyatt, or Singapore Airlines!
+The Chase Sapphire Preferred card offers 100,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
+This sign-up bonus is worth $1,250 in travel (1.25 cents per point) when you redeem your points through the Chase Ultimate Rewards travel portal — and potentially more if you transfer points to travel partners like United Airlines, Hyatt or Singapore Airlines.

 Winner: Chase Sapphire Preferred